 Jan.
 2013: Nebraska Governor Dave Heineman gives nod to proposed new route.

 Feb.
 2013: Enviromentalists hold a follow-up rally in Washington, D.C. urging Obama to reject the pipeline.

-TBA: Decision date of the Presidential Permit is expected in the first quarter of 2013.
+TBA: Decision date of the Presidential Permit.